noprompt/meander/README.md

 #### `pred`

-`(pred pred-fn pat-0 ,,, pat-n)` matches whenenver `pred-fn` applied to the current value being matched returns a truthy value and all of `pat-0` through `pat-n` match.
+`(pred pred-fn pat-0 ,,, pat-n)` matches whenever `pred-fn` applied to the current value being matched returns a truthy value and all of `pat-0` through `pat-n` match.

 Example: